spree/spree/guides/content/api/option_values.md

 <%= admin_only %>

-To update a option values's details, make this request with the necessary parameters:
+To update an option value's details, make this request with the necessary parameters:

 ```text
 PUT /api/v1/option_values/1
 ```

-For instance, to update a option values's name, send it through like this:
+For instance, to update an option value's name, send it through like this:

 ```text
 PUT /api/v1/option_values/1?option_value[name]=sport&option_value[presentation]=Sport